faneyq8/hide-and-customize-assistant-arrow/README.md

 <p align="center">
   <img src="images/banner_main.png" alt="HBAAE Banner">
 </p>
- Hide Assistant Arrow (HBAAE)
+ # Hide Assistant Arrow (HBAAE)

+Hide Assistant Arrow (HBAAE) was created to solve a compatibility issue where Blizzard's Single-Button Assistant Arrow does not hide correctly when using EllesmereUI.

-Hide Assistant Arrow (HBAAE) hides or fades the Single-Button Assistant Arrow for both Blizzard UI and EllesmereUI.
+In addition to fixing this issue, the addon allows you to completely hide or adjust the opacity of the Assistant Arrow for both Blizzard Action Bars and EllesmereUI.

 ## Features